johnno1962/Smuggler/README.md

 the right architecture and Swift version it should work.

-Included in the app is an example bundle [SwiftTrace](https://github.com/johnno1962/SwiftTrace) (actually it's a framework - they are both dynamic libraries at the end of the day.)
-If you are running a Swift application in the simulator and also running the Smuggler app, if you use the menu bar, menu item "Trace Swift" it will log all non-final Swift (and Objective-C) calls made to classes in the main bundle as well as RxSwift if it is in use.
+Included in the app is an example bundle [SwiftTrace](https://github.com/johnno1962/SwiftTrace) (actually it's an iOS framework - they are both dynamic libraries at the end of the day.)
+If you are running a Swift application in the simulator and also running the Smuggler app, if use the menu bar, menu item "Trace Swift" it will log all non-final Swift (and Objective-C) calls made to classes in the main bundle as well as RxSwift if it is in use.